 So, let’s start with the basics.

-My name is Katy Fairman, I’m 29-years-old and totally obsessed with motorsport.
+My name is Katy Fairman and I’m totally obsessed with motorsport.
 I have been for as long as I can remember, thanks to my dad plonking me in front of the television to watch Formula 1 as a kid.

-However, despite it being my biggest love, I never once considered a career in racing of any kind.
+However, despite it being my biggest love, I never considered a career in racing.
 Not only was I wrapped up in the idea of becoming a teacher, but I placed motor racing on an untouchable pedestal that someone like me could never reach.

 Then, one summer, I created this blog to pass the time during my school holidays.
 I had always enjoyed creative writing, but never once considered a career in it.
 Yet, when it came to picking my A Level subjects, I took a risk and shifted my career objective to motorsport journalist.